Five Bible Verses to Pray Over Adult Children

 Life as a family of four is changing.

-Stuck in Between Responsibility and Still Depending on Your Parents
+Stuck Between Responsibility and Still Depending on Your Parents

 Having an 18-year-old is a little odd.
 In society, they are viewed as adults who can make their own choices, but when it comes to signing school permission slips, parents still need to sign them.
-Even more confusing is that, as parents, we no longer have access to their medical records, and yet we can carry them on our health insurance until they are 26.
+Even more confusing is that, as parents, we no longer have access to their medical records, yet we can keep them on our health insurance until they turn 26.

 Pray!
 Pray!
 Pray!

-As our children continue to become more independent and plan their lives for living outside our home, the one thing that we can do as parents is to pray!
+As our children become more independent and plan their lives for living outside our home, the one thing we can do as parents is pray!

 Sometimes, I must keep my mouth closed and let my son figure it out.
-Other times, I need to hound him somewhat to get things done (hint, hint — submit that housing application, son!)
+Other times, I need to hound him a bit to get things done (hint, hint—submit that housing application, son!).
 So, let us “Rejoice in hope, be patient in tribulation, be constant in prayer.”
 Roman 12:12

 A Free Resource for You